lab-v2/pyreason/docs/source/user_guide/pyreason_rules.rst

 Creating a New Rule Object
 --------------------------

-In PyReason, rules are used to create relationships between different elements in the graph.
-These relationships can be used to infer new facts or make decisions based on existing graph data.
+In PyReason, rules are used to create or modify predicate values associated with nodes or edges in the graph if the conditions in the rule body are met.

 Rule Parameters